- Home

 While there are plenty of healthy, tasty meals that you whip up in a flash, having extra time can allow you to be more creative, explore new and interesting recipes, and develop some new cooking and baking skills.

-For example, you could learn how to temper chocolate, make the perfect flaky pastry, or create your own homemade pasta from scratch.
-You could even take cooking classes, where you’ll learn from culinary experts.
+For example, you could learn how to temper chocolate, make the perfect flaky pastry, or create homemade pasta.
+You could even take cooking classes to learn from culinary experts.

 20. Start blogging

-Blogging is a brilliant way to begin your writing journey because you can write as much or as little as you’d like, and you can blog about absolutely anything – from topics you’re interested in to your own life and experiences.
+Blogging is a brilliant way to begin your writing journey because you can write as much or as little as you’d like.
+Plus, your blog can be about absolutely anything – from topics you’re interested in to your own life and experiences.

 21. Start a small business

-You might have retired…but you don’t necessarily have to stop work altogether.
-Many people start small businesses after they’ve retired, and this can allow you to earn a bit of extra money while challenging yourself in new ways.
-This doesn’t mean starting a stressful full-time job, but rather turning a passion, hobby, or skill into a money-maker.
+If you’ve retired but don’t necessarily want to stop working altogether, you could consider starting a small business.
+This can allow you to earn a bit of extra money while challenging yourself in new ways.
+It doesn’t mean starting a new, stressful, full-time job, but rather turning a passion, hobby, or skill into a money-maker.

 For example, if you’re into cooking or baking, you could make jams and cakes to sell at food festivals or in local shops and cafes.
 If you’re good at arts and crafts, you could sell your creations online or in markets.
-If you’re skilled in languages or music, you could do some private tuition.
+Or if you’re skilled in languages or music, why not try your hand at private tuition?

-Our complete guide to self-employment and our articles, 20 popular self-employment ideas and popular side hustle ideas to help you earn some extra cash, will hopefully help you get started.
+Our complete guide to self-employment and articles like 20 popular self-employment ideas and popular side hustle ideas to help you earn some extra cash are great places to start your entrepreneurial journey.

 22. Make a career change